 What is a béchamel sauce?

-A béchamel sauce is a when you cook flour, butter, milk, and seasoning together (also known as a roux).
+A béchamel sauce is a sauce when you cook flour, butter, milk, and seasoning together (also known as a roux).
 This in my opinion is the most important part of the lasagna recipe.

 What's goes into a good lasagna recipe?

 The general ingredient list is fairly simple.
 There are three main elements to a lasagna: the meat sauce, the cheese, and the noodles.
-For this lasagna recipe we will be using the following ingredients:

-- No-cook lasagna sheets
+- No-cook Lasagna Sheets

-- Shredded Parmesan cheese
+- Parmesan Cheese shredded

 For the Béchamel

-- Unsalted butter
+- Unsalted Butter

 - Flour